ExtendRealityLtd/VRTK/README.md

 The following script parameters are available:

   * **Hide Controller On Touch**: Hides the controller model when a valid touch occurs
+  * **Hide Controller Delay:** The amount of seconds to wait before hiding the controller on touch.
   * **Global Touch Highlight Color:** If the interactable object can be highlighted when it's touched but no local colour is set then this global colour is used.